UlisseMini/bqueue/README.md

 # bqueue

-super simple implementation of a bounded queue, using an underlying array
+super simple implementation of a bounded queue, using an underlying Deque

 ## Installation